Azerty vs Qwerty: 10 Differences in Keyboard Layouts

 Position of special characters

-• Specific keys for French characters; top row defaults to special characters
+• Top row defaults to special characters

-Top row defaults to numbers; special characters require key combinations or Alt codes
+• Different locations, often require key combinations or Alt codes

 Symbol placement May require Shift or AltGR with different keys; special symbols like [] () on different keys; third level of symbols with AltGR More symbols on top row for direct access; some symbols like [] () require Shift; third level of symbols with AltGR